 Up until November of 2016, Florida medical marijuana use was dictated by the 2014 Compassionate Medical Cannabis Act.
 Under this act, only those suffering from severe muscle spasms, seizures, cancer, or a terminal condition not treatable were able to purchase medical marijuana for their treatment.
 Even those who qualified to use medical marijuana could only purchase low-THC varieties of medical marijuana unless their life expectancy was less than one year.

-Under Amendment 2, the list of conditions that are deemed acceptable to treat with medical marijuana have been increased to 10.
+Under Amendment 2, the list of conditions that are deemed acceptable to treat with medical marijuana has been increased to 10.
 These include PTSD, glaucoma, multiple sclerosis, Parkinson’s Disease, HIV, AIDS, Crohn’s Disease, Epilepsy, ALS, and cancer.
 If you have one of these conditions and are interested in getting access to legal medical marijuana to be used in your treatment plan, you must get a state-issued ID card.
 Here is the process for obtaining one if you live in Miami.

 Find a Licensed Marijuana Physician

 You must be seen by a licensed physician who is qualified to recommend medical marijuana as the first step in your journey to receive a medical marijuana ID card.
-You can find approved physicians on the Office of Compassionate Use site.
+You can find approved physicians in the Office of Compassionate Use site.
 Once you have chosen a physician, schedule an appointment with them to talk about your condition.

 The physician will take a detailed medical inventory on you and determine if you have a documented case involving one of the 10 conditions.
 He or she will also find out if you have tried other treatments for your condition.
 For example, if you have PTSD, the physician will find out if you have tried counseling, anti-depressants, medication, therapy, or other prescription medications to treat symptoms.
 He or she will also ask why these treatments have not produced satisfying results to determine if medical marijuana would be a more suitable option.

 It’s important to realize that even though Amendment 2 has passed, it does not give everyone a free pass to buy and use medical marijuana.
 Unlike other states like California or Colorado, Florida still has very strict laws that govern the use of marijuana.
-In other states where medical marijuana is legal, nearly any condition that causes chronic pain, causes anxiety, or has an otherwise detrimental effect on qualify of life can qualify an individual to receive a medical marijuana recommendation.
+In other states where medical marijuana is legal, nearly any condition that causes chronic pain causes anxiety or has an otherwise detrimental effect on quality of life can qualify an individual to receive a medical marijuana recommendation.
 In Florida, only the ten conditions listed above can qualify an individual to apply for a state-issued ID card.
 Though it’s likely these laws will expand and include more conditions in the future, the current legislation limits use to this relatively narrow range of conditions.

 Apply for Your MMJ ID Card

-If it is determined that you do have one of the ten approved conditions and that you have tried other forms of treatment, your doctor many then write a recommendation for medical marijuana.
+If it is determined that you do have one of the ten approved conditions and that you have tried other forms of treatment, your doctor may then write a recommendation for medical marijuana.
 You can then use this recommendation along with the proper forms and application fees to apply for your state-issued ID card.
 If approved, your ID card will arrive in the mail and be good for up to one year.

 Buying Medical Marijuana with Your ID Card